 - If the Recruiter would consider you, then congratulations, you get the certificate!

-Obviously I can’t guarantee that you will get invited to interview or offered jobs by employers after this process, but it’s way more practical and useful than most course certificates.
-I’d also be happy to pass your details on to recruiters I know with open jobs.
+Obviously we can’t guarantee that you will get invited to interview or offered jobs by employers after this process, but it’s way more practical and useful than most course certificates.
+We’d also be happy to pass your details on to recruiters we know with open jobs.

 What does it cost?

 Remember: this is completely optional.
 To keep it as affordable as possible, we are only charging $1000 to cover our expenses in administering all three parts of the process.
 That includes providing written feedback on your resume and portfolio, and verbal feedback after the 1-1 video interview.

 Other than a LinkedIn Learning subscription, everything else on this site is free.
 We can’t stress enough that this is an optional step.
 We can only offer this program at scale by charging for the time it takes to evaluate you if you choose to get a certificate.

 - Check that all required courses have been taken.